poshaughnessy/maths-and-motion/README.md

-# Building a new site some with paper js stuff
+# Designers droppin knowledge
+## Maths & Motion 1.0

+ Let's learn some techniques from the creative coding world.
-Based on mark's experiment base
+ This project is taken from mark's experiment base.

 ### getting started